developer00000-ux/Society-Fee-Management/ENVIRONMENT_SETUP.md

 - The `.env.local` file is already in `.gitignore`
 - `NEXT_PUBLIC_` variables are exposed to the browser
 - `NEXT_PUBLIC_SUPABASE_SERVICE_ROLE_KEY` should be kept secret (server-side only)
+- The service role key bypasses RLS policies and should be used carefully

 ## Testing

-After setup, you can test the login with:
+After setup, you can test the database connection by visiting:
-- Email: `superadmin@example.com`
-- Password: `password123`
+- `/api/test-db` - Test database queries
+- `/api/setup-demo-users` - Create demo data

+## Quick Setup Checklist

+1. ✅ Create Supabase project
+2. ✅ Copy environment variables to `.env.local`
+3. ✅ Restart development server
+4. ✅ Run database schema in Supabase SQL Editor
+5. ✅ Test database connection at `/api/test-db`
+6. ✅ Setup demo data at `/api/setup-demo-users`
+7. ✅ Test resident dashboard at `/resident/dashboard`